Sign up for a go-karting tournament in Mumbai

-Show off your go-karting skills and ability to manoeuvre on the track at an upcoming sky karting tournament
+Show off your go-karting skills and ability to manoeuvre on the track at an upcoming sky karting tournament in Smaaash

 If you like the thrill of racing, and got what it takes to zoom past your competitors without bumping into them or the hurdles of a race track, an upcoming go-karting tournament in the city will interest you.

 Smaaash, the indoor sports recreational centre in Lower Parel, has organised a go-karting tournament at its sky karting (called so because, here the track is placed on a roof top) track, on March 3.